 Every investor gets pitched with at least ten “hot ideas” for every one actual “plan” for a viable business.
 That’s why I often say that ideas are worth nothing until they are put in the context of a business plan and real people committed to executing the plan.

-In fact, you can find websites like ideaswatch.com, which crowdsources startup ideas.
+In fact, you can find articles full of startup ideas.
 Or you can find books of free ideas, like “Ideas,” by Matt Schoenherr, providing 101 great ideas for increasing your visibility and profitability.
 Most investors will tell you that they rarely see a new idea that they haven’t heard before.

 I’m sure you all realize that there is quite a distance between a good idea and a good business, or even a plan for a business.
 Here are a few tips on how to bridge the gap.
 The first step is to pick one idea (that seems to be the hard part for idea people), and go to work along the following lines: